freeseek/mocha/README.md

 MoChA will also attempt to split events that span a whole chromosome by comparing the median LRR values on the small and long arms as these will occasionally represent isochromosome events

-There are a few differences between MoChA and the HMM model used in <a href="http://doi.org/10.1038/s41586-018-0321-x">Loh et al. 2018</a>, <a href="http://doi.org/10.1038/s41598-020-59963-8">Thompson et al. 2019</a>, <a href="https://doi.org/10.1038/s41586-020-2430-6">Loh et al. 2020</a>, and <a href="https://doi.org/10.1038/s41586-020-2426-2">Terao et al. 2020</a>.
+There are a few differences between MoChA and the HMM model used in [Loh et al. 2018](https://doi.org/10.1038/s41586-018-0321-x), [Thompson et al. 2019](https://doi.org/10.1038/s41598-020-59963-8), [Loh et al. 2020](https://doi.org/10.1038/s41586-020-2430-6), and [Terao et al. 2020](https://doi.org/10.1038/s41586-020-2426-2).
 The most important is that, the latter model used a likelihood ratio test statistic with likelihoods deriving from a 3-state forward-backward HMM model.
 MoChA instead uses a Viterbi HMM model with multiple alternate states and it increases the number of alternate states dynamically when trying to assess multiple calls.
 While MoChA's HMM transition probabilities are symmetrical with respect to centromeres, the HMM in Loh et al. use non-symmetrical transitions and different likelihoods for other parameters:
 - transition likelihood to the diploid state was 0.0003 (PL\~35.2) on the autosome and 0.0001 (PL=40.0) on chromosome X
 - transition likelihood to an alternative state was 0.004 (PL\~24.0) on the autosome and 0.08 (PL\~11.0) on chromosome X
 - no penalty for telomeres likelihood (PL=0.0) except for acrocentric chromosomes where the penalty was 0.2 (PL\~7.0)
 - flip error probability was 0.001 (PL=30.0)
-Another difference is that MoChA performs a BAF correction by regressing BAF values against LRR values (similarly to what done in <a href="http://doi.org/10.1101/gr.5686107">Oosting et al\.
-2007</a>, <a href="http://doi.org/10.1186/1471-2105-9-409">Staaf et al\.
-2008</a>, and <a href="http://doi.org/10.1038/srep36158">Mayrhofer et al\.
-2016</a>).
-A similar correction was separately performed in <a href="https://doi.org/10.1038/s41586-020-2426-2">Terao et al. 2020</a>
+Another difference is that MoChA performs a BAF correction by regressing BAF values against LRR values (similarly to what done in [Oosting et al\.
+2007](https://doi.org/10.1101/gr.5686107), [Staaf et al\.
+2008](https://doi.org/10.1186/1471-2105-9-409), and [Mayrhofer et al\.
+2016](https://doi.org/10.1038/srep36158)).
+A similar correction was separately performed in [Terao et al. 2020](https://doi.org/10.1038/s41586-020-2426-2)

 Acknowledgements
 ================

-This work is supported by NIH grant <a href="http://grantome.com/grant/NIH/R01-HG006855">R01 HG006855</a>, NIH grant <a href="http://grantome.com/grant/NIH/R01-MH104964">R01 MH104964</a>, US Department of Defense Breast Cancer Research Breakthrough Award W81XWH-16-1-0316 (project BC151244), and the Stanley Center for Psychiatric Research.
+This work is supported by NIH grant [R01 HG006855](http://grantome.com/grant/NIH/R01-HG006855), NIH grant [R01 MH104964](http://grantome.com/grant/NIH/R01-MH104964), NIH grant [R01MH123451](http://grantome.com/grant/NIH/R01-MH123451), US Department of Defense Breast Cancer Research Breakthrough Award W81XWH-16-1-0316 (project BC151244), and the Stanley Center for Psychiatric Research.
 This work would have not been possible without the efforts of Heng Li <lh3@sanger.ac.uk>, Petr Danecek <pd3@sanger.ac.uk>, John Marshall <jm18@sanger.ac.uk>, James Bonfield <jkb@sanger.ac.uk>, and Shane McCarthy <sm15@sanger.ac.uk> for writing HTSlib and BCFtools, Po-Ru Loh <poruloh@broadinstitute.org> for writing the Eagle phasing software, Olivier Delaneau <olivier.delaneau@gmail.com> for writing the SHAPEIT4 phasing software, and Simone Rubinacci <rubinacci.simone@gmail.com> for writing the IMPUTE5 imputation software